1 Introduction

 You are in control of a pluggable widget’s appearance and behavior.
 Customize a pluggable widget by implementing a widget as a plain React component written in JavaScript or TypeScript.
 The component will be rendered in a Mendix app, and will be able to use APIs provided by Mendix to interact with that app.

-Pluggable widgets can also include a preview component for when they are rendered in Studio or previewed in Studio Pro’s Design mode.
+Pluggable widgets can also include a preview component for when they are previewed in Studio Pro’s Design mode.

 The essential part of a pluggable widget is its client component: a React component rendered inside the end-user’s app.
 Creating this component requires some basic React knowledge.
 Read React’s tutorial if you have not worked with React before.
-Note that if you are building a widget to be used in Native Mobile apps, you should use React Native instead of React.
+Note that if you are building a widget for native mobile apps, you should use React Native instead of React.

 The client component is mainly focused on presentation and interaction with an end-user, while data fetching, validation, and updating are handled by the Mendix Platform.
 Mendix provides your component with APIs which follow a unidirectional data flow pattern, much like the Redux and Flux APIs.
 Mendix follows the “batteries included but removable” motto.
 You do not have to care about nuances if standard behavior suffices for you, but you can adjust behaviors when required.